YubicoLabs/secure-software-supply-chain-guide/docs/docs/targets.md

 - Corrupted the downloadable executable that is posted to your website
 - Convinced a user to download the executable from an untrusted source

-In both cases, your users will have downloaded software has been corrupted, and not part of your official release.
+In both cases, your users will have downloaded software that has been corrupted, and is not part of your official release.

 ## Challenges in securing software supply chains